tbueno/otis/README.md

     })

 ### Client
 Otis offers a base Client class that handle the response and instantiates the response object accordingly.
+In the following example, a SOAP client is instantiated with the proper WSDL

     Otis::Client.new(routes, "http://www.webservicex.net/uszip.asmx?WSDL")

+HTTP clients can also be used as well

 ### Model